 It is also stated that ventilators should meet the requirements set forth in the applicable guidelines issued by the Medicines and Healthcare products Regulatory Agency (MHRA), the UK regulating authority.
 In particular, the guidelines on testing protocols for final validation of safety and performance of RVMS should be applied, including the appropriate appendix thereto concerning the software that could be determined as a medical device.

-Ventilators` Desirable Features
+Ventilators’ Desirable Features

 - Spontaneous ventilation.
 Depending on whether the patient starts to breathe in or breathe out, the device should automatically switch between the inspiratory pressure and expiratory pressure.
-At the same time, in case if the patient stops breathing in pressure support mode, the device should automatically switch to mandatory ventilation mode.
+At the same time, if the patient stops breathing in pressure support mode, the device should automatically switch to mandatory ventilation mode.

 - Synchronized mandatory ventilation – special mode providing that the device synchronizes the mandatory ventilation to the efforts made by the patient.
 The device should also provide support for patients attempting to breathe themselves.